Canon R5 vs Sony A5000

 The Canon R5 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The Canon R5 writes its imaging data to CFexpress or SDXC cards, while the A5000 uses SDXC or Memory Stick PRO Duo cards.
-The Canon R5 features dual card slots, which can be very useful in case a memory card fails.
+The R5 writes its imaging data to CFexpress (type B) or SDXC cards, while the A5000 uses SDXC or Memory Stick PRO Duo cards.
+The R5 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the A5000 only has one slot.
-The Canon R5 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the A5000 can use UHS-I cards (up to 104 MB/s).
+The R5 supports UHS-II cards (on both slots), while the A5000 can use UHS-I cards.